hoprnet/hoprd-sdk-python/docs/TicketsApi.md

 Starts redeeming of all tickets in all channels.

-Starts redeeming of all tickets in all channels.  **WARNING:** this should almost **never** be used as it can issue a large number of on-chain transactions.
+**WARNING:** this should almost **never** be used as it can issue a large number of on-chain transactions.
 The tickets should almost always be aggregated first.

 ### Example
 ```python